 Line-up (5-3-2): Thorstvedt – Løken, Herlovsen, Bratseth, Kojedal, Halle – Gulbrandsen, Brandhaug (c), Osvold – Sørloth (Jakobsen 64), Agdestein (Rekdal 79)

 Norway hold little fear for their more illustrious hosts, but find themselves two goals down following a penalty and a free-kick.
 They get a first half goal back with a penalty of their own, but fail to put the Italians to the sword after the break.
-Bratseth was behind both free-kicks which led to the hosts’ goals, and Norway posed little threat in open plays.
+Bratseth was behind both free-kicks which led to the hosts’ goals, and Norway posed little threat in open play.
 However, attacking set-pieces meant Italy were never completely confident.

 02.11.1988, Tsíreio Stádio (Limassol)